Limitations of Deep Learning for Inverse Problems on Digital Hardware: Preliminaries from the Theory of Computation

-An important operation for many algorithms is the comparison of two numbers.
+An important operation is the comparison of two numbers.
 Unfortunately, it is not straightforward to implement it algorithmically.

-\begin{Remark} There is no algorithm that decides whether two computable real numbers are equal, the inequality relation between computable reals is computably enumerable.
-This means that, given $x,y \in \R_c$, one can effectively decide if $x>y$ or $x<y$, provided that $x\neq y$.
-However, for rational numbers comparisons can be (effectively) decided. \end{Remark}
+\begin{Remark} There is no algorithm that decides whether two computable real numbers are equal.
+The inequality relation between computable reals is recursively enumerable, i.e., given $x,y \in \R_c$, one can effectively decide if $x>y$ or $x<y$, provided that $x\neq y$.
+However, for rational numbers comparisons can be (effectively) decided \cite{Pour-El17Computability}. \end{Remark}